karlnicholas/javaee-security-quickstart-archetype/readme.md

 ### Test on the browser

-First edit local wildfly server's standalone.xml configuration file to add the javaee-security security-domain.
+Insure Wildfy's `security-domain` is configured.
 See specific instructions above.
 Start the local wildfly server, e.g., $JBOSS_HOME/bin/standalone.sh

     http://localhost:8080/jsec  (or your package name)